Table of contents

 Is gout genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

-The condition is caused by sharp crystallization of excess uric acid in the joints, tendons, and surrounding tissues.
-People who have a genetic predisposition or eat certain diets are more at risk of gout.
-Diagnosis is made by confirming the presence of crystals in and around the joints or by measuring uric acid levels in the blood, which will be elevated around the time of a gout attack.
+Sharp crystallization of excess uric acid in the joints, tendons, and surrounding tissues causes the condition.
+People who have a genetic predisposition or eat certain diets are at a higher risk of gout.
+Doctors diagnosis by confirming the presence of crystals in and around the joints or by measuring uric acid levels in the blood, which will be elevated around the time of a gout attack.

 To treat gout, your doctor may recommend nonsteroidal anti-inflammatory drugs (NSAIDs), glucocorticoids, or colchicine to reduce the symptoms.
 After an attack subsides, patients can implement lifestyle changes, mainly in the diet, to prevent a recurrence.